-Lisa Rybovich Crallé is a multidisciplinary artist whose work has been exhibited extensively in the U.S. and abroad.
-She has been an Artist in Residence at Ox-Bow, the Virginia Center for the Creative Arts, ART342, and The Studios of Key West.
-She is also the recipient of the 2011 Robert Arneson Award.
+Lisa is a multidisciplinary artist whose artwork has been exhibited extensively in the U.S. and abroad.
+She has been an Artist in Residence at Ox-Bow, Arteles, ART342, and The Studios of Key West.
+Lisa is a recipient of the 2014 Alternative Exposure Award and the 2011 Robert Arneson Award.
 Prior to receiving her degrees, Lisa studied at the New York Studio School and the San Francisco Art Institute.
-MFA, UC, Davis; BA, Sarah Lawrence College
+MFA, UC Davis; BA, Sarah Lawrence College.

 Tony Esola (Designing with Metal, Oakland)